fullstack-development/haskell-starter-kit/README.md

 A simple backend server using PostgreSQL database.

+## Configure project

+To configure env for project:

+1. Configure file at `./config/local.conf` using template at `./config/template.conf`.
+2. Configure docker env variables at `./.env` using template at `./.env.template`.

 ## Run with docker

 You need to have docker installed in your system.
 Then run: